dev-centr/templates/README.md

 2. Then Clone your forked repository
 3. Then fork all other FTN repositories to your GitHub
 4. Then clone all forked FTN repositories into the local folder.
+5. Open the FoodTruckNerdz.code-workspace file in VSCode to set up VSCode.

 ## Why?